The Luxury Wagon (Canadian Market)

 The Compact Luxury Wagon

 In the smaller, entry-level space we have vehicles from all the German manufacturers.
 Audi, BMW, and Mercedes.
 The Audi A4 Avant, currently only available as the Allroad Quattro, BMW 3-Series Touring and the Mercedes-Benz C-Class Wagon.
-Volvo offers the V60 and V60 Cross Country, we won’t look at that today since an update is around the corner and it can’t compete with these three new models at this point, but when that new V60 is out, whaaaa, watch out Germany.
+Now with the new Volvo V60!

 BMW 3-Series Touring